rmooreID/Home-Assistant-Appliance-Monitor/README.md

 # LaundryBot
 These days there is no shortage of _smart_ appliances.
 But does that mean we should neglect our _simple_ pre-IoT machines just because they can't send a push notification?

 I invite you to explore one way to get alerts about the state of any appliance regardless of its _smartness_ based on signal from a binary sensor.
-In this example I'm attaching an SW-420 vibration sensor to the back of a washer and dryer in a shared house to allow remote notification based on laundry room activity.
+In this example I'm attaching an SW-420 vibration sensor to the back of a washer and dryer to enable remote notification based on laundry room activity.

 While this guide centers around washer and dryer units, this concept may be extended to other appliances.
 For instance, you could use a thermocouple to send an alert when the oven is ready, etc.